 Examples of discrepancies of a business license are:

-- The company name is different than the company name on other items like the import license or the bank account.
-This should be a red flag that there is something seriously wrong in the communication.
+- The company name is different from the company name on other items like the import license or the bank account.
+This should be a red flag that there is something seriously wrong with the communication.

-- The company says they can do the export of a certain product, but the company scope lists marketing agency.
-This can be a red flag that the company is and will be unable to perform the export operation, since Chinese companies must stick to their business scope.
+- The company says it can export a certain product, but the company scope lists a marketing agency.
+This can be a red flag that the company is and will be unable to perform the export operation since Chinese companies must stick to their business scope.

-- The legal representative name is not the same as the person who signs the contracts.
-This might mean someone goes around their boss’ back or accidentally makes a contract invalid, since only the authorised legal representative is allowed to sign documents.
+- The legal representative’s name is not the same as the person who signs the contracts.
+This might mean someone goes around their boss’ back or accidentally makes a contract invalid since only the authorised legal representative is allowed to sign documents.